Micah Weinberg, PhD

 In her previous career, Pam provided operations management and computer support at the Bay Area Council, where she was in on the ground floor of the digital (or desktop) publishing revolution.
 Pam has a bachelor’s degree in American Studies from the University of California, Davis.
 She is a tech-savvy WordPress user who enjoys time spent customizing themes and looks forward to someday building her own readability theme from scratch.

-Jeff Bellisario is a Research Manager for the Bay Area Council Economic Institute.
+Jeff Bellisario is the Vice President for the Bay Area Council Economic Institute.
 He supports a wide range of Institute research through project management, research design, and analysis.
-His research interests lie at the intersection of community development and finance, and his past projects include analyses of Bay Area housing programs, public-private partnerships for infrastructure, and the economic impacts of transportation investments.
+His research interests lie at the intersection of community development and finance, and his past projects include analyses of Bay Area housing programs, public-private partnerships for infrastructure, and the economic impacts of transportation and other civic investments.

 Prior to joining the Bay Area Council Economic Institute, Jeff worked in Chicago in various portfolio management and investment analysis positions for John Hancock Financial Services and State Farm.
 Jeff holds an MPP degree from the UC-Berkeley Goldman School of Public Policy and a BS in Finance from the University of Illinois at Urbana-Champaign.
-He enjoys long runs through the hills of the East Bay and cheering on his favorite baseball team, the Chicago Cubs.
+He enjoys running through the hills of the East Bay and cheering on his favorite baseball team, the Chicago Cubs.

 Patrick Kallerman is a Research Director at the Bay Area Council Economic Institute, where he is responsible for conducting primary analyses, developing research designs, and managing projects.
 His areas of interest include labor economics, health care, and the environment.
 Past projects include an examination of high-tech employment and wages in the United States, estimating the economic impact of the Affordable Care Act in California, and an objective look at the size of the 1099 economy.
 Patrick’s work has appeared in outlets such as Bloomberg, Fast Company, and The Wall Street Journal.